 Is there a need to reconsider the proposal as a result of conducting this assessment?
 No Will the proposal be adopted / forwarded for approval?
-Who will be the decision-maker? to statutory consultation.
+Who will be the decision-maker?
+A proposal paper will be discussed by the Executive to authorise officers to go out to statutory consultation.
 A report on the statutory consultation will then be prepared and the Executive will discuss whether to proceed with the proposal or not.
 Are there monitoring arrangements in place?
 What are they?
-Age of pupils; gender balance of the pupils; race/ethnicity/nationality data; the language spoken by pupils; percentage of pupils taking free school meals.
+Yes - the following parameters will continue to be monitored: Age of pupils; gender balance of the pupils; race/ethnicity/nationality data; the language spoken by pupils; percentage of pupils taking free school meals.
 Consideration would also be given to monitoring the following data: Percentage of pupils with a Statement of Additional Learning Needs (ALN) Percentage of pupils who have noted physical difficulties Percentage of staff who have declared a disability.